Taxis by country

-Taxicabs in a single country often share a set of common properties, but there is a wide variation from country to country in the vehicles used, the circumstances under which they may be hired and the regulatory regime to which these are subject.
+Taxis within a country often share common properties, but there is a wide variation from country to country in the vehicles used, the circumstances under which they may be hired and the regulatory regime to which these are subject.

 Africa

 Egypt

 Taxicabs are common in Egypt, particularly in the larger cities.
 The taxi system is highly decentralized, with the cab generally belonging to the driver and operated as a private business by him.
 Consequently, there is some variation in the types of cars used as taxis, although the Tofaş Şahin (including the licensed version produced by Nasr) and Hyundai Accent predominate.

 Drivers must obtain a taxi license from the government, generally through the offices of the Governorate in which they are based; however, taxis are permitted to operate between cities.
 Drivers must also paint their cars according to a livery unique to each governorate, including painting the license plate number of the cab on its doors in both Arabic and English.

-The traditional liveries of Cairo (black and white) and Alexandria (yellow and black) are well-known to all Egyptians and indeed across the Arab world from their appearance in Egyptian film and television.
+The traditional liveries of Cairo (black and white) and Alexandria (yellow and black) are well known to all Egyptians and indeed across the Arab world from their appearance in Egyptian film and television.

 Meters are technically required by Egyptian law, but they generally go unused and in many cases do not even work.
 The prime exception is in Cairo, where a new class of taxis with a different livery (white with a black checkered band around the middle) have electronic meters installed and used.
 In most other cases, the price of a journey is generally determined through negotiation or bargaining between the passenger and driver, either just after the cab is hailed or just after the destination is reached.

 Many if not most Egyptian taxi drivers have some education and frequently work in white-collar professions that nevertheless come with low pay (generally low-level government work, including education); taxis are a common source of supplemental income for many Egyptian families.
 Consequently, taxi drivers are a common source of vox populi for foreign media sources.

 Eritrea

 In Eritrea all taxis are yellow.
-In the capital, Asmara, they are all new yellow Kia, Toyota, and Mercedes Benz.
+In the capital, Asmara, they are all new yellow Kia, Toyota, and Mercedes-Benz.
 There are often five passenger seats.

 The taxis are owned by the same company all over Asmara.
 The taxi traffic starts slowing down after 9 pm in the northernmost part of the city's suburbs, but the inner city and southern side of the town have a lot of taxis.
 The taxis in Massawa are often large like minibusses, but are still taxis.
 They are also yellow.